Explained: What the Bhima Koregaon case that the NIA is taking over

 The charge:

-- The Pune police had detailed in a 5,000 page chargesheet a plot to assassinate Prime Minister Narendra Modi by the naxalites.
+- The Pune police had detailed in a 5,000-page charge sheet a plot to assassinate Prime Minister Narendra Modi by the naxalites.

-- In the chargesheet filed, the police said that some of the naxal leaders were conspiring to kill the PM and had planned on procuring arms and ammunition with an intention of waging war against the country.
+- In the charge sheet filed, the police said that some of the naxal leaders were conspiring to kill the PM and had planned on procuring arms and ammunition with an intention of waging war against the country.

-- The police also said that the Maoists are trying to mobilise and incite Dalits and the Elgar Parishad conclave in Pune last December was part of this strategy.
+- The police also said that the Maoists are trying to mobilise and incite Dalits and the Elgar Parishad conclave in Pune last December as part of this strategy.

 Explained: What is the Preamble of the Indian Constitution